Language & Life

 I spent most of my career working in industries referred to as 'cultural': music, film, theatre, and publishing.

-My research into the struggles of the cultural industries to adapt to the digital revolution has been published as a book.
-The intention is to help people understand why organisations and industries can be so resistant to change.
-It continues to be relevant and some updated summary extracts are linked here.
+My research into the struggles of the cultural industries to adapt to the digital revolution has been published as a book: Patrons, Curators, Inventors & Thieves (Palgrave, 2014).